 How will this agreement affect me?

-This agreement will affect you if you work on a major motion picture, the fine details may take a little bit of getting used to but the main points are covered below.
+This agreement will affect you if you work on a major motion picture, defined as a film having a budget of £30million or more.
+The fine details may take a little bit of getting used to but the main points are covered below.
 By far the biggest success of these negotiations is the erosion of "hours given for free".

-- Prep and Wrap: At the moment, most costume departments are expected to work a normal day plus "reasonable prep and wrap".
+Prep and Wrap: Previously, most costume departments were expected to work a normal day plus "reasonable prep and wrap".
 Under the new agreement, although prep and wrap hasn't disappeared completely, it has, firstly, been acknowledged and, secondly, been set at half an hour at the beginning and half an hour at the end of each day.
 This shouldn't change from production to production, supervisors won't be having to negotiate how much time their department gives for free.
 This is a major step towards getting rid of it completely in the future.

-- Overtime: Overtime will change.
-If the agreement is voted in, overtime will no longer be a set amount but will be paid pro rata based on a 55 hour week, at 1.5T for non-camera OT and 2T for camera overtime.
-This is good news for everyone, except juniors and trainees.
+Overtime: Overtime has changed to a pro-rata system, so 1.5T for non-camera OT and 2T for camera overtime, payable in 30 minute and 15 minute increments respectively.
+This is good news for most, except juniors and trainees.
 There will however be an overtime floor (minimum overtime payable) set at £25.

-- Grace: The grace period will go.
+Grace: The grace period has gone.
 If shooting continues after wrap, overtime will be paid immediately, in 15 minute increments.

-- Night work rules will be clearly laid down.
+Night work rules are more clearly defined.
 These include a £20 premium per night and a turnaround day after a period of night work, for all crew, including dailies.

-- The agreement will contain a clause that means it will be reviewed at regular intervals, points re-worked if necessary.
+The agreement contains a clause that means it will be reviewed at regular intervals, points re-worked if necessary.
 Meaning that it is a step forward, but not the final destination.

-The new agreement will be implemented on 2nd April 2018.
+The new agreement was implemented on 2nd April 2018.

 I don't like the sound of some of those points....